False Linearity: Why Time Feels Continuous When It Isn’t

 This section invites readers to rethink how time behaves — not as a rigid, external flow, but as an adaptive structure responding to observation, intention, and the internal state of the observer,

 Hello!
-Today I will talk about false linearity and why time seems continuous when it is not.
-False linearity describes […]
+Today I’ll talk about false linearity and why time appears continuous when it actually isn’t.
+False linearity describes the […]

-Timeline convergence describes the moment when several possible futures narrow into a single experienced reality.
-It is not felt as
+Hello!
+The convergence of timelines describes the moment when possible futures narrow into a single, perceptible reality.
+This isn’t felt

-Phantom outcomes describe a specific and often unsettling experience: the sense that a life, a version of events, or a
+Hello!
+Phantom outcomes describe a specific and often unsettling experience: the feeling that one’s life, one’s version of events, or

-Reality presents itself as a single sequence of events, but beneath that surface lies a field of unrealized possibilities.
-Every
+Hello!
+Did you know that reality appears as a single sequence of events, but beneath this surface lies a field

 Before time is measured, labeled, or remembered, it is experienced.
 And sometimes that experience breaks its own continuity.
 Timeline drift